-Estimated Halloween spending rose steadily between 2013 and 2016, from £230 million to £310 million.
+Halloween spending rose steadily between 2013 and 2016, from £230 million to £310 million.
 The following year then saw a big spike in spending, which rose by almost a third to £400 million, before a modest increase to £419 million in 2018.
-By averaging the percentage increase over these five years, we can expect Halloween spending in 2019 to be around £474 million.
+In 2019, spending was estimated to reach £474 million and £536 million in 2020.

 - World Economic Forum

 More guides on Finder